sanluige/sanluige.github.io/index.md

 - [agenbasedmodel.py](https://sanluige.github.io/agentbasedmodel.py), which is the main script from which the program is executed, and;
 - [agentframework.py](https://sanluige.github.io/agentframework.py), which is the definition of the Agent class and subclasses Grazer and Predator.

+Additionally, it requires two files:
+- [in.txt](https://sanluige.github.io/in.txt), which contains the environment information.
+- [environmentout.csv](https://sanluige.github.io/environmentout.csv), which is the file used to write the environment data out of the model when requested by the user.

+Please download the files into the same local directory to run.

 ## Navigating the model menu